 Laws for Legionella prevention were established in the United Kingdom and Australia in 1991, relatively soon after the 1976 outbreak in Philadelphia that led to the discovery of Legionnaires’ disease.
 In the United States, however, pressure caused by insufficient action to reduce the risk of a preventable disease has been building for 40 years.

 What changed with the June 2015 release of ANSI/ASHRAE 188-2015 was that it represented agreement among key parties—not only about the need for Legionella prevention in building water systems—but also about the approach to it (see “Unprecedented Agreement in the United States About the Approach to Legionella Prevention”).
-The essential components ASHRAE 188 requires for a water management program are almost identical to those the World Health Organization recommended in 2007 and the United States Veterans Health Administration (VHA) has required since 2014.
+The essential components ASHRAE 188 requires in order to have companies meet compliance for a water management program are almost identical to those the World Health Organization recommended in 2007 and the United States Veterans Health Administration (VHA) has required since 2014.

 ASHRAE 188 has received more attention and support than any government or industry Legionella document released in the United States to date: